sw360/sw360chores/v2/README.md

 # Docker Images for SW360 Project

+**This is work in progress**

+The goal of the content in this folder is to develop a new and more lightweight deployment, where the SW360 backend is separated from the frontends.
+This allows the containers to have a fast startup time and be small.

+The long term goal is to merge this with the top level deployment.

+This folder is not used by the `../sw360chores.pl` script, but it uses parts of the top level folder `../configuration`.

 ## Installation
-To build all images just run `docker-compose build` in this directory
+To build all images just run `docker-compose build` in the corresponding directories

 alternativly you can run docker build . within any of the folders to build the image manually